 [ju-di-cial en-gage-ment] (noun): The act of properly judging, by focusing on the facts of every case, remaining impartial, and requiring the government to justify its actions with reliable evidence.

 We need a consistent, principled approach to judging that is capable of keeping government in check.
 That approach is judicial engagement.
-IJ’s Center for Judicial Engagement was created to educate the public and persuade judges to fully enforce all of the Constitution’s limits on government in every case.
+The Institute for Justice’s Center for Judicial Engagement (CJE) educates the public about the proper role of the courts in enforcing constitutional limits on the size and scope of government.

 Edwards v.
 District of Columbia: The District of Columbia U.S. Circuit Court of Appeals held that a tour guide licensing scheme that essentially made it illegal to talk for a living without first paying the government money and passing a history exam violated the First Amendment.
 Finding the record “wholly devoid of evidence” that this scheme actually prevented harm to consumers—or that such harm even existed—the court concluded that the scheme was unconstitutional.

 St. Joseph Abbey v.
 Castille: The 5th U.S Circuit Court of Appeals struck down Louisiana’s casket-sales law, explaining that it would not “accept nonsensical explanations for regulation.”
 The court unanimously held that laws amounting to “naked transfer(s) of wealth” to politically favored insiders are unconstitutional.